mjonuschat/NightOwl/README.md

 - Solid top/bottom layers: 5
 - Supports: **NONE**

-To correctly print the honeycomb pattern, split the skirt STL into separate objects in your Slicer and set the type to 'Modifier' for the inlay/mesh modifier part.
-Configure the modifier settings as follows for optimal print results:
+The skirts have been provided as 3MF files with the correct settings applied for PrusaSlicer.
+However, if your slicer does not support importing these settings, open the 3MF in geometry-only mode and change the type of the inlay/mesh modifier part to 'Modifier'.
+Then, configure the modifier settings as follows for optimal print results:

 ![2](./Images/prusa-modifier-settings.png)